Fundi Sithebe: Durban July Event

 “Ride the Wave,” which saw Oriental Charm, trained by Brett Crawford and ridden by Juan Paul van der Merwe, claim victory, further showcasing the competitive depth of the field.
 Sithebe’s strategic oversight ensures that such events not only honor tradition but also pave the way for a more inclusive and sustainable future for South African horse racing.

-Fundi Sithebe has been noted for her striking and elegant style, particularly in her high-profile role within the horse racing industry.
+Sithebe has been noted for her striking and elegant style, particularly in her high-profile role within the horse racing industry.
 For instance, during a significant event in July 2023, she was highlighted for wearing a "stunning gold-and-black dress" at a ceremonial gathering before racing at Turffontein, celebrating the Highveld’s success at the Durban July meeting.
 This appearance was notable enough to land her on the News Society page of the Sunday Times, showcasing her flair for combining sophistication with bold choices—fitting for someone leading a sport associated with glamour and tradition.